 - a.
 The coursework option requires a minimum of 30 hours consisting entirely of coursework. - b.
-In addition to the core, breadth, and mathematics courses, students must take an additional 15 hours of graduate level course work designated as free graduate electives. - c.
+In addition to the common requirements, students must take an additional 9 hours of graduate level course work designated as free graduate electives. - c.
 Up to 3 hours of free elective courses may be substituted by graduate research ME 7000 not related to an internship or co-op on the official degree plan. - d.
 The MS course work only option requires a final examination to be administered/approved by the ME departmental Graduate Advisor.
-The exam will be geared on courses taken by the student toward the student's selected program.
+The exam will be geared on courses taken by the student toward the student's core courses/concentrations area.
 Coursework students should check with the Graduate Advisor regarding the format of the exam.